 “How can I make it obvious?”

 Labels!
 Labels create clarity on where things should go.
-No more shoving things where there is available space than forgetting they ever exist.
+No more shoving things where there is available space than forgetting they ever existed.

 “How can I make it attractive?”